-- Student Teams Achieving Results and Global Business Project (Paul Friga, Meghan Gosk): STAR and GBP are both action-based programs where companies submit real business challenges for a student team to work thru and present recommendations to the client at the conclusion.
-GBP also incorporates students from partner schools and includes travel for 10 days in country – in Brazil, China or India – in mid-March OR mid-May.
+- Student Teams Achieving Results and STAR Global (Paul Friga, Meghan Gosk): STAR and STAR Global are both action-based programs where companies submit real business challenges for a student team to work thru and present recommendations to the client at the conclusion.
+STAR Global also incorporates students from partner schools and includes travel for 10 days in country – in Brazil, China or India – in mid-March OR mid-May.

 - BrandNC (Nick Didow): The brand NC Project is a public-private partnership between UNC’s Kenan Institute, the North Carolina Department of Commerce and Office of the Governor, and the Charlotte-based private advertising agency LGA.
 The purpose of the partnership is to create an authentic and credible comprehensive brand and brand architecture for the State of North Carolina.
 The new brand for the State of North Carolina is scheduled to be announced during Labor Day Weekend.

 - NC Growth (Mark Little): The Center for NC Strategic Economic Growth, also known as “NC Growth” partners with communities, business, and others to execute sustainable economic development projects, provide technical assistance to high growth companies, and conduct related research, all in economically distressed regions of North Carolina.
 The student Economic Development Analysts are central to realizing this commitment.

 - Patent Landscaping and Market Evaluation service (Cindy Reifsnider): The Patent Landscaping and Market Evaluation Service identifies key information and provides contextual analysis to support development of ideas into working technology and IP, to identify markets for products and services, and to find potential licensees, funding opportunities and partners.